HexHive/OSTEP-slides/41-testing.md

 # AddressSanitizer (1/2)

 AddressSanitizer (ASan) detects memory errors.
 It places red zones around objects and checks those objects on trigger events.
-The tool can detect the following types of bugs:
+ASan detects the following types of bugs:

 * Out-of-bounds accesses to heap, stack and globals